not-forest/not-forest.github.io/_posts/2024-06-17-rpifan_part1.md

   - raspberrypi
   - software
   - guide
+  - EASY
 ---

 ## Part 1 (Fresh Start)

 > This part provides the basic initialization part for testing environment and driver's code.
 The driver will not be dependent on Raspberry Pi OS and any software that comes with it, which allows to focus more on Linux and it's structure in general.

-{: .prompt-danger }
-The blog is not written by a professional, so there may be inaccuracies.
-Please verify the important information.
+> The blog is not written by a professional, so there may be inaccuracies.
+Please verify the important information. {: .prompt-danger }

-{: .prompt-warning }
-All steps were made on Ubuntu 20.04, which is a Linux distribution.
+> All steps were made on Ubuntu 20.04, which is a Linux distribution.
 Any other distribution will do, however compiling this on Windows is unlikely to be possible without any emulation or virtual machines.
 The same goes for Mac i suppose.
-Linux has a rich ecosystem of development tools, so it is handy to have an extra device running it or just using multiboot.
+Linux has a rich ecosystem of development tools, so it is handy to have an extra device running it or just using multiboot. {: .prompt-info }
 #### Presumptions

 Drivers are made for hardware parts, which are usually unattached from the main board.
 Raspberry Pi is a great platform to learn embedded Linux, but when it comes to drivers, most of them are already handled in a BSP provided by vendor.
 Those hardware components are also too complex for starters.